RedSpiderMkV/LANMachines/Readme.md

 Machines have to be pingable.

 Asynchronous pinging is carried out to get a list of machines quickly.
-ARP command is then sent and any machines found in this way are added to the list if they don't exist there already.
+ARP command is then used and any machines found in this way are added to the list if they don't exist there already.

 Usage
 -----